menoua/cog-task/README.md

 ## Installation

-The most reliable way to install CogTask is by installing Cargo through [rustup](https://rustup.rs/) and compiling the binaries locally.
+The most reliable way to install CogTask is by installing Cargo through [rustup](https://rustup.rs/) and compiling the binaries locally (check requirements section below).

 Install Cargo:<br>
 ```bash